thomaue/ft_push_swap/README.md

 For lists containing more than 5 elements, I implemented the Radix Sort algorithm to achieve efficient sorting.
 Radix Sort is a non-comparative sorting algorithm that sorts numbers by processing individual digits.
 Here's how it works:

-1. Initialization: Create ten buckets (queues), each corresponding to a digit (0-9).
+1. Initialization: Give a first presort with a little math formula.
 2. Sort by Least Significant Digit (LSD): Start with the least significant digit and distribute the numbers into the respective buckets based on this digit.
 3. Collect: After distributing, collect the numbers back from the buckets, maintaining the order.
 4. Repeat: Repeat the process for the next significant digit until all digits are processed.